 Premium, hand-picked pieces of vintage are what Bionic Seven specialises in.
 Just a few doors up from Margot and Lux, the store is cosy, but has more than enough space to spend time rummaging.
 It has Barbour jackets, Adidas jumpers, caps and Levi’s jeans that are all second-hand and sustainably sourced.

 Bionic Seven, 60 Port St, Manchester M1 2EQ

 Quite possibly one of the greatest charity shops in the North West, this Barnardo’s Vintage in Cheadle is always full of great new gear, furniture and trinkets at very affordable prices.
 This is the place where previous shoppers have purchased fabulous ski suits for a mere ten pounds – as well as countless other fashion winners over the years.
 It’s well worth getting the X57 for!

 Sue Ryder, Chorlton

-I was in Chorlton last week and there are a couple of cracking charity shops down there that are worthy of note.
+Chorlton has a couple of cracking charity shops that are worthy of note.
 There’s the British Red Cross furniture place down near Croma, as well as the cracking little Age Concern right near Morrisons.
-Best though is definitely Sue Ryder next to the Post Office – this monster charity shop has pretty much everything you could ever want, all at very reasonable prices.
-Right at the front is a great vintage section too – they had a fabulous sewing machine in last week which I would have bought if I didn’t already have one.
+The best one though is definitely Sue Ryder next to the Post Office – this monster charity shop has pretty much everything you could ever want, all at very reasonable prices.
+Right at the front is a great vintage section too – with loads of excellent interior pieces that’ll no doubt brighten any home.